 There is a big difference between writing code and writing “optimized” code.
 Write code that runs quickly, takes less memory and consumes less device storage.

 An unoptimized app works well under normal circumstances, but when put to different stressful situations, it can show you its true colors.

-Check the amount of memory used by your app and look for memory leaks.
-Remember, a tiny leak can sink a big ship.
-Spend time on understanding how the Garbage Collector works in Java, create heap dumps and analyze your live objects.
+Check your app’s memory amount and search for memory leaks.
+Remember, a small leak can sink a large vessel.
+Spend time learning how the Garbage Collector works in Java, creating heap dumps and analyzing your live objects.